nateskr/the-guide/README.md

 - The corresponding Git practice that protects it.
 - The rollback strategy if the change violates the invariant.

-## Contribution standard
+## Contribution and branch discipline

 This repository is managed with an Infrastructure-as-Code mindset for documentation.

-Recommended expectations for contributions:
-- One focused change per PR.
+Keep contributions predictable and traceable:

-- Clear commit intent using descriptive, human-readable branch names (avoid tool-prefixed naming).
+- Create topic branches from `main` using clear, human-readable names (e.g., `docs/master-architecture`, `feat/<scope>`); avoid tool-prefixed branch names.
-- No scope creep inside a single documentation change.
-- Prefer precise definitions, invariants, and real-world examples over opinionated filler.
+- Keep one cohesive objective per PR and avoid bundling unrelated edits.
+- Write intent-revealing commit messages and prefer rebasing topic branches over merging `main` into them.
-- Open pull requests from topic branches and keep `main` linear via rebase or squash merges.
+- Open pull requests for every change and merge with rebase or squash to maintain a linear history.
+- Apply branch protections on `main`: require PR review, passing checks, and block force pushes and deletions.

 ## Quick navigation